kristi-sara/interaction-data-workshop/_episodes/07-reviewing-interaction-records.md

 ### What is what?
 I want more information.
 -----

+GloBI data reviews are packaged in downloadable text files (tab and comma delimited).
+The **review-sample** files are small enough to quickly view.
 ~~~
 This review generated the following resources:
   - review.svg (review badge) https://depot.globalbioticinteractions.org/reviews/globalbioticinteractions/ucsb-izc/review.svg